 The Marlins, due to previous ownership, are a mess.
-With the trade of Giancarlo Stanton by a new crew which includes Derek Jeter, well, the jury is out until the youngsters acquired make the team.
+With the trade of Giancarlo Stanton (and all the other fire sale moves) by a new crew which includes Derek Jeter, well, the jury is out until the youngsters acquired make the team.
 As far as the stadium that so very few actually head to, well, it’s not a classic.
 The Marlins, like their NHL brethren Panthers, were the third worst drawing team in baseball in 2017, with just an average 20,395 bothering to show up at Marlins Park, the third lowest mark in the major leagues.
 Maybe it’s the garish sculpture beyond the outfield fence, or the oh-so-South Beach nightclub located within the not so cozy confines.
 Whatever it is, this ball park is far from being a premier venue to watch a team that sheds superstar talent like it’s going out of style.

 2. BMO Harris Bradley Center, Milwaukee – NBA

 There’s nothing wrong with the outrageously named BMO Harris Bradley Center in Milwaukee that a massive can of Febreze and a little warmth wouldn’t cure.
-Just like the Target Center in Minnesota (which in its defence has been renovated) the arena in Milwaukee is decrepit and smelly.
+Just like the Target Center in Minnesota (which in its defence has been renovated), the arena in Milwaukee is decrepit and smelly.
 It was built in 1988 and renovated in 2010, however, the atmosphere of the place is lacking, which is surprising in that the “Greek Freak” plays there on a regular basis.
-New ownership has been given a mandate to come up with a new arena, or be faced with re-locating to Seattle.
-Which seems to be a familiar refrain these days.
+New ownership has been given a mandate to come up with a new arena, or be faced with re-locating to Seattle, which seems to be a familiar refrain these days.
 And the Bucks are 28th in average attendance this season, which doesn’t bode well.

 1. Barclays Center, Brooklyn – NHL and NBA

 We will preface this by saying that this is a decent venue for basketball and a not unattractive building.
-However, the NHL’s Islanders left the far flung and old confines of the Nassau arena for a rink that has terrible ice, horrid sight lines and the brutal traffic that Brooklyn is known for.
+However, the NHL’s Islanders left the far flung and old confines of the Nassau arena for a rink that has terrible ice, horrid sight lines, and the brutal traffic that Brooklyn is known for.
 It doesn’t take a genius, then, to figure out why the Isles are dead last in average attendance in the National Hockey League.
 The Barclays is gorgeous to look at outside, but for hockey games there is an unnerving gaping black hole at one end of the ice, devoid of premier seating.
 In fact, that end of the ice has seating that is just plain bizarre and not typical of any other arena in hockey.
 And, to compound things, the team took to wearing black alternate Brooklyn jerseys, instead of the classic blue, white and orange.
 Total fail on this relocation, so far.